Shob3r/CppShowcase/README.md

 Windows 7 or later

+Visual Studio 2022 with the C++ workload

-(Optional, if you want to use the most up-to-date libraries) libgit2 and libcurl installed with vcpkg
+libgit2 and libcurl installed with vcpkg (optional)

 <h2>🚀 How to run</h2>
 <p>Clone repo</p>